 Or, relax at the hotel.

-Our last happy hour will be shared at the hotel.
-After another wonderful buffet dinner at the Naksel Resort, we will have a final session to share our impressions of Bhutan, and say our goodbyes.
+Our final gathering will include another wonderful buffet dinner at the Naksel Resort, after which we will have a final session to share our impressions of Bhutan, and say our goodbyes.

 Fly out of Bhutan to Bangkok.
-From there, you are welcome to travel to other places on your way home, or stay for a few days in Thailand.
-We can give you ideas about amazing places there, if you want a few days to relax before heading home!
+Either flight gets us to BKK by late afternoon.
+From there, you are welcome to travel to other places on your way home, or stay for a few days in Thailand, Laos, or elsewhere.